Carpal/Cubital Tunnel Syndrome Katy TX

 At The Hand & Plastic Surgery Center of Katy, we provide a broad range of options for patients needing carpal tunnel surgery – whichever best suits your individual preferences.
 We offer short-scar open and endoscopic techniques.
 We can perform the surgery with local anesthesia alone or with sedation.

 If you think you may be suffering from carpal tunnel syndrome or cubital tunnel syndrome, we invite you to put your hands in our hands.
-Call our office today at 832-232-HAND (4263) to schedule an appointment with Dr. Das or Dr. Stephenson, your hand surgery specialists.
+Call our office today at 832-232-HAND (4263) to schedule an appointment with Dr. Das, your hand surgery specialists.